otto-de/api-guidelines/decisions/0001-should-use-common-otto-decimal-format.md

 ### Option 2

-Use a custom format `otto:decimal` that forces implementation to make informed decisions how to convert it.
+Use a custom format `otto:decimal` that enforces making informed decisions on how to convert it during implementation.

 ## Decision